 • (PA): You're so secretive!
 (Projecting/reaction inducing)

 • (You): Again, thank you for your concern.
 I can't stop.
 Have a good day.
-(Clear non-engagement in dialogue.
-Establishes more explicit boundaries in how much time you are willing to spend with this person)
+(Clear non-engagement in dialogue. and firm closure of the conversation)

-As previously mentioned, extreme forms of PA behaviour require minimal contact.
+As previously mentioned, extreme forms of passive-aggressive behaviour require minimal contact.
 For further information and guidance, please check the links below:

 Comments